nico-amsterdam/pop3mail/README.md

 ## Access Gmail with less secure apps

 Ironically, google only trust google apps.
 Gmail is trusted, but pop3mail not.
-You will notice that authentication fails, and google will sent you a security warning by e-mail.
+You will notice that authentication fails, and google will sent you a security warning by email.
 Access with less secure apps can be turned on for your google account at: https://myaccount.google.com/lesssecureapps